massalabs/station/README.md

 3. Click on the `Install` button.

 > **Note:** A complete guide on how to create a module will be available soon.

-### Network

-MassaStation can be configured to use your own node or one of Massa's networks.
-To do so, you have to use the `--node-server` option.
-This option accepts a URL, an IP address or one of the following values :

-- `TESTNET` : Connects MassaStation to a node running on Massa's testnet.
-This is the default value.
-- `LABNET` : Connects MassaStation to a node running on Massa's labnet.
-- `BUILDNET` : Connects MassaStation to a node running on Massa's buildnet.
-- `LOCALHOST` : Connects MassaStation to the node running on the same machine as MassaStation, and so, available at `127.0.0.1`.

-It is also possible to use a custom IP address or URL:
-`massastation --node-server={IP_ADDRESS}`